Neil Birch

 2. The planning, construction of and maintenance of the almost one hundred and forty six temples which are for the most part already built, are paid for by tithing funds.
 We have seen in a recent blog post of mine what great blessings come to not only Church members from the availability of these temples, but also to their dead ancestors who are "alive" in the World of Spirits.

-1. & 2.
+1. and 2.
 Washington, D.C. and Buenos Aires, Argentina Temples

-3. & 4 Preston, England and Manila, Philippines Temples
+3. and 4 Preston, England and Manila, Philippines Temples

 I deeply appreciate your readership and hope you found very beneficial that which was presented to you in this blog post.